rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   atomics, if a `Volatile` wrapper type is provided by Rust, the underlying hardware is guaranteed to support memory operations of that width.
-- The ability to specify stronger-than-`Relaxed` memory orderings and to use memory operations other than loads and stores enables new use cases which were not achievable before without exploiting Undefined Behavior, such as high-performance synchronization of mutually trusting Rust processes via lock-free data structures in shared memory.
+- The ability to specify stronger-than-`Relaxed` memory orderings and to use memory operations other than loads and stores enables Rust to draw a clear distinction between atomic operations which are meant to synchronize normal Rust code and atomic operations which are meant to synchronize with arbitrary FFI edge cases (such as threads spawned by LD_PRELOAD unbeknownst to the Rust compiler), which in turn would enable better optimization of atomic operations in the vast majority of Rust programs.

 # Reference-level explanation